santiagopemo/holbertonschool-low_level_programming/0x00-hello_world/README.md

 * There should be no errors and no warnings during compilation
 * You are not allowed to use system
 * Your code should use the Betty style.
 It will be checked using betty-style.pl and betty-doc.pl
+## Shell Scripts
+* Allowed editors: vi, vim, emacs
+* All your scripts will be tested on Ubuntu 14.04 LTS
+* All your scripts should be exactly two lines long ($ wc -l file should print 2)
+* All your files should end with a new line
+* The first line of all your files should be exactly #!/bin/bash

+## Tasks